 - Authentic carvings, boxes, jewellery etc. are created, not mass-produced.

 - If you are interested in buying many items, then get an understanding of the time it takes an artist to create each piece and contact the artist or community well in advance.

 - Authentic Indigenous art is respectful of cultural custodianship - Indigenous designs, symbols, images, and stories are not interchangeable between cultures.

 - Determining the authenticity of an artist’s work is a delicate discussion.
 Study the culture and the art you are interested in before contacting the artist or community.
 The above photo is of a Haida paddle carved and painted by a Haida artist, Andy Wilson.

 - If you are hosting a conference and want to give Indigenous art as speaker gifts, then work with the community on whose traditional land your conference is held.
 Contacting the community should be one of the first action items on your to-do list.

-- Consider inviting the artists or community representative to speak to your delegates about the art.
-If you have Indigenous speakers, here’s an article that will help you select gifts for them.
-What are appropriate gifts for Indigenous Guest Speakers
+- Consider inviting the artists or community representatives to speak to your delegates about the art.
+If you have Indigenous speakers, here’s an article that will help you select gifts for them: What are appropriate gifts for Indigenous Guest Speakers?

 * There were concerns from the Indigenous art community that not all the items sold were authentic.